Tony Sirico

+Born in Brooklyn to an Italian-American family, Sirico had a tumultuous early life marked by multiple arrests and periods of imprisonment for crimes including robbery, assault, and extortion.
+His interest in acting was sparked during a prison sentence, following a visit by an acting troupe of ex-convicts.
+Sirico's acting career began with minor roles in films such as Crazy Joe and eventually led to significant roles in movies including Goodfellas and Mighty Aphrodite, as well as appearances in six other Woody Allen films.

+Aside from his film career, Sirico made notable contributions to television and animation, voicing characters in The Fairly OddParents and Family Guy.
+His role in The Sopranos earned him acclaim.
+Sirico's life off-screen was marked by his service in the United States Army, and his philanthropic efforts, including USO visits to Southwest Asia.
+He died in 2022, aged 79.

 Early life

-Sirico was born in Brooklyn, New York City, on July 29, 1942, to a family of Italian descent.
+Sirico was born in Brooklyn, New York City, on July 24, 1942, to a family of Italian descent.
 He grew up in the East Flatbush and Bensonhurst neighborhoods of Brooklyn, and attended Midwood High School, but did not graduate.
 Sirico's brother, Robert Sirico, is a Catholic priest and co-founder of the free-market Acton Institute.
+As a teenager, Sirico was shot in a dispute over a girl.
+He subsequently served in the United States Army.

 Sirico was convicted of several crimes and was arrested 28 times, including for disorderly conduct, assault, and robbery, before taking up acting.
+In 1967, he served time in prison for the first time as an adult.
 On February 27, 1970, he was arrested at a restaurant, and found with a .32 caliber revolver on his person.
 In 1971, he was indicted for extortion, coercion, and felony weapons possession, convicted, and sentenced to four years in prison, of which he served 20 months at Sing Sing.

-According to a court transcript at the time of his sentencing, Sirico was the owner of a discotheque in Manhattan, and also had pending charges for criminal possession of a dangerous drug.
-Sirico stated that he was visited by an acting troupe composed of ex-convicts during his imprisonment, which inspired him to give acting a try.
+According to a court transcript at the time of his sentencing, Sirico also had pending charges for criminal possession of a dangerous drug.
+Sirico stated that his prison was visited by an acting troupe composed of ex-convicts, which inspired him to give acting a try.
 He appeared in the 1989 documentary The Big Bang by James Toback, in which he discussed his earlier life.